We all know that cart abandonment is a problem. I mean, the average cart abandonment rate is a whopping 69.57%.

 Their checkout page is designed to be simple, allowing them to process orders quickly, enable faster checkout, and collect all the relevant information that’s required.

 What stands out: The email nudge is pre-enabled to get customers to sign up for emailers.
-If a customer truly wants to not receive emails, they’ll need to manually click on the button and remove the tick mark (something most customers skip).
+This is a proven way to get your customers’ consent plus complying to the GDPR requirements.

 A Texas-based specialty store, TYLER’S is known for its stylish lifestyle apparel, shoes, and accessories with options for people of all ages.